10 Ways Pets Help Improve Your Stress & Mental Health

 10) Pets offer unconditional love to owners

 The unconditional love and companionship that dogs and cats provide are unmatched.
 For example, dogs and cats are some of the best friends a teen can have.
-They don't care how you did on that test, or whether your social skills are up to par with everyone else's - they just want someone who will spend time cuddling them when no one is around.
-The love you feel for your pet is good for mental health.
+They don't care how you did on that test or whether your social skills are up to par with everyone else's - they just want someone who will spend time cuddling them when no one is around.
+The love you feel for your pet is good for your mental health.
 It stimulates the brain to release dopamine, which in turn creates a feeling of pleasure and joy that can make people's lives happier overall.

 Conclusion

 The science is in... the impact of pets on mental health is indisputable.
 Owning pets comes with many benefits, including mental health.
-Some people are unaware of these facts and might not have realized that a doctor would prescribe an emotional support animal to help them cope better with their day-to-day life.
+Some people are unaware of these facts and might not have realized that a doctor would prescribe an emotional support animal to help them cope better with their day-to-day lives.